galaxeeranger/FastAPI_JWT/README.md

 #To Run This project

-Create a Virtual Environment in python 3.9 or grater
+Create a Virtual Environment in python 3.9 or greater otherwise it will not work.

 $python -m venv envname